StephenLovino/filecombiner/README.md

 **Features:**

 Combine Files: Merge multiple files into one.
 This can be useful for organizing or consolidating data without affecting the original file's structure.

 Extract Files: Extract embedded ZIP files from a combined file, allowing you to access and manage the contents without altering the combined file.

-Hide Sensitive Files: Stealthily embed sensitive files within normal-looking files, such as images or videos, for secure storage.
+Hide Sensitive Files: Stealthily embeds sensitive files within normal-looking files, such as images or videos, for secure storage.
-Usage:

 Important Note: